HenrikJoreteg/clientconfig/README.md

 This is handy for apps built as single page apps where you're sending a pre-built js application to the client but still want to be able to pass it configuration information.

-This is a very simple client side module (compatible with [clientmodules](https://github.com/henrikjoreteg/clientmodules) and [browserify](https://github.com/substack/node-browserify)).
-For more info see clientmodules repo and for more info on the approaches, check out [humanjavascript.com](http://humanjavascript.com).
+This is a very simple client side module [browserify](https://github.com/substack/node-browserify).
+For more info on the approaches used here check out [humanjavascript.com](http://humanjavascript.com).

+If you want to use it as a standalone, or with AMD etc. You can use `clientconfig.bundle.js`.
+It has no dependencies.

 Since we're using cookies, here are some pertinant warnings as so aptly put by @lauriro [here](https://github.com/litejs/browser-cookie-lite#notes):